P1xt/p1xt-guides/README.md

 The goal of Tier 1 is to gain a robust foundational knowledge of web development and become confident at coding beginner to intermediate-level web projects.
 It should provide a stepping stone for branching into other facets of development or for diving deeper into more advanced web development.

 ### Instructions:
-- Proceed through the courses and projects in order.
+- Proceed through the projects alongside the Odin Project so that you are always practicing by building a project on Frontend Mentor while you progress through Odin.
 - When you begin working on the Frontend Mentor projects, sign up for their discord and engage with the community.
 Help others when you can.
 - Include mathematics in your studies if possible.
 There is a General Mathematics Progression at the bottom of the [Notes](#notes) below to guide you to whatever course in the sequence is appropriate for your level.
 - Leverage the reading material listed for this tier while completing the projects.
 It covers the materials from the courses in much greater depth and will help a lot.
 You should be familiar with both reading it and using it as a reference when you have questions by the end of the tier.